Death Valley National Park

 Photographers who are eager to get creative with compositions or get out of their comfort zone, will thrive amidst the strange and unique formations of Death Valley.

-Day 1: (Friday) Meet at 2:00pm at the lodge for an intro class on composition.
+Day 1: (Friday) Meet at 2:00pm at the hotel in Stovepipe Wells for an intro class on composition.
 Head out to shoot through sunset.
-Back to the hotel with time off for dinner.
+Back to the hotel with time for dinner.

 Day 2: (Saturday) Rise early to capture sunrise light.
 Back to the lodge for a break, followed by image editing classroom session.
 Spend sunset shooting more gorgeous scenes in Death Valley National Park.
 Time for dinner in town after.